21 Different Types of Owls in Africa

 As a result, it’s common to witness them hunting at night in crowded areas.

-The hunt for this species is broken up into phases; it begins before midnight, pauses, and then resumes soon before sunrise.
+The hunt for this species is divided into phases; it begins before midnight, pauses, and resumes soon before sunrise.

 They hover softly over the ground while keeping an ear out for their prey.
 When hunting, long-eared owls rely more on their hearing than their vision.